javerinetan/la-timeless-tresor/README.md

  👩‍💻<i> Development </i>

-Once all our sketches was approved by each member, we started developing our website using HTML and CSS.
-Our leader Damian created a GitHub repository to help us intergrate our project together.
+- Once all sketches were approved by the team members, we began developing the website using HTML and CSS.
+- Our team leader, Damian, set up a GitHub repository to facilitate collaboration on the project.
-I started by creating the about us page first as it was a lot of content .
-This was my first time using HTML and CSS to code a website.
-It was a learning experience as I watched and learned from online website how to code different parts of website.
+- I started by working on the About Us page, as it required a significant amount of content.
+- This was my first experience using HTML and CSS to code a website, and it proved to be a valuable learning experience.
+- I learned by observing and studying various online tutorials on how to code different elements of a website.

 🧪 <i> Deployment and testing </i>

-We optimised it on mobile and different screen sizes for computer too.
-We individually tested a few screen sizes like iPhone, and different computer size like 14 , 15,16,20 inch computers screen sizes.
+We ensured optimal performance on various devices by optimizing the website for both mobile and different screen sizes on computers.
+We conducted thorough testing on multiple devices, including different iPhone models and computer screens ranging from 14 to 20 inches, to ensure compatibility and seamless user experience across all platforms.

 <h1 align= "center"> Outcome </h1>

-After we had deployed our website, we asked for opinions from different age group of people what they feel about our website and if they face any issues using it .
-More than 90% of our users were pleased without our design and felt that the website looks like a hotel they will definitely want go to.
-Overall we were very satisfied with the final outcome as it look legitimate and was able to be approved by many different users.
+After successfully deploying our website, we sought feedback from a diverse range of users to gauge their perception of the design and usability.
+To our satisfaction, a vast majority of our users expressed positive reactions to the website's appearance and felt it was indicative of a hotel they would want to visit.
+Overall, we were extremely pleased with the final outcome as it was not only visually appealing but also received approval from a diverse group of users. different users.

 <h1 align= "center"> Difficulties </h1>

 As a beginner in website development, I encountered various challenges, particularly with styling using CSS.
 However, with the support and guidance of my skilled teammates, I was able to overcome these obstacles and learn the art of coding while enjoying the process.